 Women, Education and Divorce

-SAN DIEGO, CALIFORNIA – There was a time when relationships involving wives with better educations and jobs than their husbands had a higher rate of divorce.
+Carlsbad, CA – There was a time when relationships involving wives with better educations and jobs than their husbands had a higher rate of divorce.
 Recent studies prove times are changing as these same relationships now exhibit a lower divorce rate.

 More women are choosing to break from the stereotypical homemaker status by pursuing higher education levels in an effort to take equal part in supporting their families alongside their husbands.